Chronovyan/4everCode/docs/api/index.md

 # API Reference

-Welcome to the Chronovyan API reference.
-This documentation provides detailed information about the Chronovyan programming language's standard library and built-in functions.
+Welcome to the 4ever API reference.
+This documentation provides detailed information about the 4ever programming language's standard library and built-in functions.

 ## Table of Contents